eBollow05/child-theme/README.md

 # Child Theme

-## What's a child theme and why do I need one?
+## What's a Child Theme and Why Do I Need One?

 Basically, a child theme is a theme that inherits the functionality and styling of the parent theme.